ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/3-camera-permission.md

 1. Rebuild and run the app.
 Now you should be seeing a dialog pops up requesting camera permissions!

 2. Tap `Allow` or `While using the app` (depending on your Android OS versions), then you should be seeing your own face in the camera preview.
 Good job!

+{{% notice Tip %}}
 Sometimes you might need to restart the app to observe the permission change take effect.
+{{% /notice %}}

 In the next chapter, we will introduce MediaPipe vision solutions.